 This handmade rainbow cake stand comes in different sizes, so it’s sure to suit all needs.
 It’s perfect for adding height to your unicorn display and can be reused for future parties.
 Available from Etsy (from £30)

 Perfect for a magical celebration, these cupcake toppers have rainbow colours and unicorn shapes, and are matched with gold foil cases.
-Available from John Lewis (£10), Meri Meri (£12) or The Conran Shop (£12)
+Available from John Lewis (£10) or Meri Meri (£12)

 Where possible, we’ve used recyclable products, but it can be a challenge to keep a kids’ party sustainable (see our eco-friendly tips below).
 We’ve kept balloons to a minimum and chosen paper over plastic.
 We used a rainbow-trimmed pastel cloth as our table protector – available from Amazon (£5).